Avoid Framing Mistakes With These Tips

 Today, treated lumber intended for residential construction is protected with a copper-based preservative system called alkaline copper quaternary (ACQ).
 Whenever you’re working with ACQ lumber, be sure to use only ACQ-approved nails.
 ACQ treated wood is extremely corrosive to standard framing nails; they will actually dissolve when in direct contact with ACQ lumber.
 And if there are no nails holding wall studs to a treated bottom plate, foundation bolts/anchors are ineffective.
 It’s also important to use ACQ nails to secure the sheathing to a treated bottom plate.

 Jack studs, or “trimmers,” are the framing members that support headers.
 The number of jack studs needed depends on the length (and sometimes the width) of the header.
 If the blueprints don’t specify, a good rule of thumb is to install two on each side if the opening is wider than 6 ft., the typical patio door size.

 Check for crowns in the studs

 This may seem like a “duh!” tip, but some carpenters don’t take the time to check the crown (bow) in every stud before assembling a wall.
-No one will notice if two studs with a 1/4-in. crown are aligned the same way.
-But if those same studs are installed on opposite sides of the wall, that 1/2-in. difference will be noticeable on both sides of the wall.
+No one will notice if two studs with a 1/4-inch crown are aligned the same way.
+But if those same studs are installed on opposite sides of the wall, that 1/2-inch difference will be noticeable on both sides of the wall.
 Also, the studs may continue to warp as they dry, making the wave even more prominent.
 When you’re assembling walls on the ground, keep the crown side up.
 If the crowns face down, the studs behave like a rocking chair and make it harder to assemble the wall.
 Some builders use engineered lumber on walls where cabinets will be located because it’s super straight and stable.

 Add squash blocks to carry loads